On images of Mori dream spaces: Preliminaries on Mori dream space and the multi-section ring

-In this section we prove the finiteness of multi-section rings on a MDS.
-This has first been proven in \cite[Theorem 1.2]{b} by using the finite generation theorem for invariant subrings.
-Our proof is based on the Zariski decompositions on MDSs, hence is more geometric.
+Here we prove the finite generation of multi-section rings on Mori dream spaces, which is a generalization of the `if' direction of \pref{th:characterization}.
+This was first proven by B\"aker \cite[Theorem 1.2]{MR2811268} by using the finite generation theorem for invariant subrings for the actions of reductive groups.
+We give an alternative geometric proof based on Zariski decompositions on Mori dream spaces.